b3b0/nmapdb/README.md

 ### What's next?

 Everything else from this point is straight-forward.

 You can use list files (-iL) for inventorying multiple hosts.

+You can explicitly type specifc single hosts for inventory as well.

-All working elemets of this software are located at `/opt/nventory`.
+All working elements of this software are located at `/opt/nventory`.

 Actual database location: `/opt/nventory/database/database.db`.